NPS metrics can be viewed in the Overview tab of NPS:

 To view score by metadata group, click on ACCOUNT ID at the top to reveal a dropdown list of available metadata fields.
 These fields are specific to your installation and may vary depending on the subscription.

-Select View Full List to review NPS per each metadata value as we will default to presenting the first 5 values with the greatest number of responses.
+Select View Full List to review NPS per each metadata value, as we will default to presenting the first five values with the greatest number of responses.

 Handling duplicate responses

 Duplicate NPS responses can be sent to Pendo for multiple reasons: